Museum Pieces by Lori Price, The Puyallup Herald

 David E. Norcross would serve as pastor in the early 1930’s.
 A noted pacifist, Norcross would move to Portland to work as the field secretary for the National Council for the Prevention of War and later worked with relief and peace organizations in Seattle.
 On Sept 13, 1937 under the leadership of Rev. Clive Taylor, the church would join many other protestant congregations by sending a letter to President Franklin Roosevelt urging the Neutrality Law be applied equally in the conflict between Japan and China.

 Many pastors have served in ministry in our congregation.
 Another pastor from those early years, Harry Bell, a native of Australia who studied at Eugene Bible College, served our congregation and several others in the Northwest before taking a pastorate at Columbia Heights Christian Church in Washington, DC.

 Rev. Lee Sadler also was a graduate of Eugene Bible College.
 He was ordained at FCC Puyallup and served as pastor for several years.
-He is perhaps best known as the pastor who initiated the Golden Wedding Service (1929), a tradition that continued for 76 years.
+He is perhaps best known as the pastor who initiated the Golden Wedding Service (1929), a tradition celebrating couples married for 50 years and longer, that continued for 76 years.
 He had other talents as well: in the history of the Castle Rock Christian Church, which Sadler also served, “Pastor Sadler won the respect of every man in Cowlitz County when he worked in the woods as a choker setter.
 He also won the love of his church as a devoted pastor and good pulpit preacher.”

 In 1958, unable to accommodate all of its Sunday School classes, a motion was made to buy our current property on 9th Avenue SW.
 The motion was seconded and carried with 83 votes For and 9 Against.
 With Fred Towne as pastor they broke ground for the new building on December 4, 1960, and the first worship service in the new church building was celebrated on July 30, 1961.